OpenDMA/opendma-spec/OpenDMA-Spec.md

 | `opendma:RootClass`          | Reference | Single | Required | Valid class object describing the class hierarchy root                                                            |
 | `opendma:RootAspects`        | Reference | Multi  | Optional | Set of valid aspect objects without a super class                                                                 |
 | `opendma:RootFolder`         | Reference | Single | Optional | Object that has the `opendma:Folder` aspect representing the single root if this repository has a dedicated folder tree, null otherwise |

+Objects of this class describe a Repository.
+As `opendma:Repository` inherits from `opendma:Object`, it has an `opendma:Id` property.
+It contains the unique object identifier of this repository descriptor object within its repository.
+This ID is different from the ID of the reposiotry.

 ##### §14.1 Repository reflection in the objects